-Applications must be submitted to the Office for Academic Staff on the appropriate form, to Mrs Pnina Iluz, ipnina@technion.ac.il the form can be downloaded from the Office for Academic Affairs website:shorturl.at/IQW14/
+Applications must be submitted to the Office for Academic Staff on the appropriate form, to Mrs Pnina Iluz, ipnina@technion.ac.il.
+The form can be downloaded from the Office for

+Academic Affairs website.

 Applications are generally approved by the end of the academic year.